Get the App:

 The absence of a bond market benchmark means that unconstrained approaches have a different starting point for portfolio construction – a blank canvas so to speak rather than the structural risks embedded in the bond market.

 This allows the manager to make decisions in an absolute return framework, where success is measured by the absolute level of return on an investment over a period of time, as opposed to a relative return framework where success is measured by performance relative to a benchmark.
+It’s important to note that absolute return strategies seek to minimize losses in down markets and may not fully participate in positive market rallies.

 For these reasons we believe unconstrained bond portfolio construction should be driven by an outcome-oriented goal, with strategies assessed on an individual risk/reward and correlation basis, and each investment in the portfolio evaluated rigorously for the expected risk and return as well as the potential impact of the correlation to other investments in the portfolio.
 As such, rather than “underweighting” a less attractive market exposure, the portfolio manager can choose to forgo the unattractive risk altogether and position much more defensively as appropriate.
 Likewise, rather than limiting attractive market exposures – as traditional bond strategies may be required to do, particularly with “out-of-benchmark” exposures – in an absolute return oriented approach the positions and the scaling will solely be a function of the manager’s best ideas and degree of conviction together with downside risk management considerations, unconstrained by a specified bond index benchmark.